 Update on the Federal Government's LEEFF program to support large enterprises

 On May 20, 2020 the Federal Government provided additional details on the Large Employer Emergency Financing Facility (LEEFF).
-This update comes subsequent to BD&P's initial bulletin on the LEEFF.
 We note that the Federal Government's financial support for businesses during the COVID-19 pandemic is evolving quickly, and we will provide further updates as more information becomes available.

 Unlike other programs geared to providing support to Canadian businesses during the COVID-19 pandemic through private financial institutions, the LEEFF will be offered directly through the Federal Government.
 The LEEFF will be administered by the Canada Enterprise Emergency Funding Corporation (CEEFC), a subsidiary of the Canada Development Investment Corporation that has been formed to administer the LEEFF.
 The fact sheet released by the Federal Government on May 20, 2020 has provided additional details about the terms of the bridge financing that the LEEFF provides—particularly that the LEEFF will be disbursed in the form of interest-bearing loans, intended to preserve large Canadian enterprises' employment, operations and investment capacities (LEEFF Loans).

 Businesses looking to obtain LEEFF Loans must generate "approximately $300 million or more" in annual revenues and have a significant impact on Canada’s economy, as demonstrated by:

 - having significant operations in Canada; or

 In addition, prospective recipients must "commit to minimizing the loss of employment and sustaining their domestic business activities, and must demonstrate that funding through the LEEFF forms part of their overall plan to return to financial stability".